First Warning Forecast: More Rain On The Way

 Meteorologist Madeline Evans’ First Warning Forecast

-Tomorrow morning we will wake up to some patchy fog and a 40% chance of rain.
-Rain could be heavy in spots and you could hear a rumble of thunder or two through the afternoon.
-By the afternoon the heaviest of the rain pushes out giving us a break until the evening.
-By the evening we see another wave of rain push in at a 60% chance.
-Rain will continue overnight and we could still see it lingering mostly in southern portions through Wednesday morning.
-We will make it into the low 80s across the area.

-Wednesday we will still see some rain but not as much as the past two days.
-There will be a 30% chance of rain and we will only reach a high of 78.
+We’ve had some pop up showers through the afternoon but more rain is on the way for this evening and overnight.
+As we heading into 5/6 pm that’s when we will see the most widespread rain.
+There will be a 60% chance of rain which could be heavy in some spots.
+There is also a slight chance of a thunderstorm popping up but nothing severe.
+Temperatures overnight will stay warm and muggy in the low to mid 70s.

+Tomorrow morning we can expect more patchy fog with temperatures in the low 70s and a 40% chance of rain.
+Through the day rain chances will gradually climb once again to a 60% chance by the evening.
+Temperatures will be in the high 70s and low 80s by the afternoon with a cloudy sky.

-Thursday we start looking much nicer.
-We will only make it into the low to mid 70s across the area with only a very slight chance of rain and much more sunshine.
+By Thursday conditions start to improve.
+We will only get to the low to mid 70s with rain chances only at 40%.

+The weekend is looking even better.
+Temperatures will stay in the high 70s barely breaking into the 80s with very minimal rain chances.

 Weather & Health